 Cranberry sauce is one of my favorite side dishes.
 Yes, it’s a side.
 To call it a condiment at my table is blasphemy!
 I LOVE cranberry sauce.
-It’s tart, tangy and adds some variety with it’s savory companions.
-This dish plays nicely with all of the other fixins’ on the table, including my Cornbread Dressing Recipe made with my homemade cornbread.
+It’s tart, tangy and adds some pucker to its savory companions.

 - It can be made ahead of time – up to one week!
 Simply store it in the fridge, and you’ve got one less thing to worry about when it’s crunch time.

 - You can stretch it.
-The recipe calls for fresh cranberries, but you can add in a few cans of jellied or whole berries if you’ve got a few extra guests sneaking in.
+The recipe calls for fresh cranberries, but you can add in a few cans of jellied or whole berries if you’ve got a few extra guests.

 - It’s got Bourbon.
 Need I say more?
-Kidding, but the Bourbon adds a nice little zing at the end, and it completely kid-friendly as the alcohol cooks off.
+Bourbon adds a nice little zing at the end, and it completely kid-friendly as the alcohol cooks off.

 - It’s hard to mess up.
 The cooking time and ingredient ratios are suuuuper flexible.
 Even the flightiest Aunt Marge can’t ruin this one!

 - It’s a one-pot side dish!
-Dump everything in a casserole dish, bake, stir, nom.
+Dump everything in a casserole dish, bake, stir, serve.
 Done!

-Like I said, this is easy.
-There are four ingredients in the entire recipe, which makes about 2 cups, which is more than you think.
+This recipe makes about 2 cups.
 You can easily serve about 8-10 people with this recipe.

-Tip: If you begin to run low on the homemade sauce while serving, add a can of room temperature canned cranberry sauce to supplement.
-No one will know the difference!
+Tip: If you begin to run low on the homemade sauce while serving, add a can of canned cranberry sauce to supplement – jellied or whole.

-First, mix fresh cranberries, sugar and cinnamon in a 9-by-13-inch casserole dish or skillet.
+- Simply mix the fresh cranberries, sugar and cinnamon in a greased 9-by-13-inch casserole dish, cover with foil and bake for about 20 minutes.

-Second, remove the dish from the oven, and stir in bourbon.
-Cover back up with foil and let it rest, then transfer to a pretty bowl and serve.
+- Remove the dish from the oven, and stir in bourbon.
+Cover back up with foil and let it rest for about 10 minutes, then transfer to a pretty bowl and serve.

 A good quality Bourbon is required!
 You don’t need much of it, but it does add some flavor, so quality is key.
 Woodford Reserve is an excellent choice.